Formal category theory in $\infty$-equipments I: First notions of formal category theory

+in $\P$ so that the top and bottom 2-cells on the right are cocartesian and cartesian respectively.
+The lax square $\sigma$ is said to be \textit{exact} if $\phi$ is an equivalence in $\Hor(\P)(j,k)$. \end{definition}

-\begin{remark} This terminology dates back to Hilton \cite{Hilton}, and was originally introduced in the context of abelian categories.
-It was later further categorified by Guitart \cite{Guitart}.
-In Section 4 of loc.\ cit., Guitart studies similar phenomena in the Yoneda structures of Street and Walters. \end{remark}
+\begin{remark} The terminology of exact squares dates back to Hilton \cite{Hilton}, and was originally introduced in the context of abelian categories.
+It was later further categorified by Guitart \cite[Section 4]{Guitart}, where similar phenomena are studied in the Yoneda structures of Street and Walters \cite{StreetWalters}. \end{remark}

+\begin{example} A map $f : x \rightarrow y$ in $\P$ is injective if and only if the following commutative square is exact: